Other ADB Members

 |02A - Financial sector lending/funding info_outline|

-No amount/estimate: (i) The DN increased the policy rate by 15bps to -0.6 %; (ii) March 12, DKK200 billion in additional liquidity after Danish authorities reduced the countercyclical capital buffer from 1% to 0% and cancel the planned increases meant to take effect later; (ii) March 30, A joint statement by the government and the financial sector commits banks and mortgage banks to support households with additional loans and payment holidays.
-Banks and insurance companies are urged by the DFSA not to pay out dividends or buy back shares; (iii) the DN also increased the interest rate on the previously announced 1-week loans to -0.35 %.
+(i) 12 March 2020, DKK200 billion in additional liquidity after Danish authorities reduced the countercyclical capital buffer from 1% to 0% and cancel the planned increases meant to take effect later; (ii) No amount/estimate: 30 March 2020, A joint statement by the government and the financial sector commits banks and mortgage banks to support households with additional loans and payment holidays.
+Banks and insurance companies are urged by the DFSA not to pay out dividends or buy back shares; (iii) No amount/estimate: The DN also increased the interest rate on the previously announced 1-week loans to -0.35%.

 |02C - Loan guarantees||DKK95,400,000,000||USD14,123,860,366||